-The Institute for Employment Studies in the UK (IES) concluded in their report on employee engagement, that it is no longer a temporary trend; focusing on your employee satisfaction has solid, tangible benefits for business.
-When employees feel engaged in their work 6 tangible improvements in their demeanour and work productivity can be observed:
+The Institute for Employment Studies in the UK (IES) concluded in its report on employee engagement, that it is no longer a temporary trend; focusing on employee satisfaction has solid, tangible benefits for business.
+When employees feel engaged in their work, 6 tangible improvements in their demeanour and work productivity can be observed:

 - Having a strong affiliation with the business.

 - Showing an interest in working hard to rectify problems or issues.

 - Taking the time to understand the context of their work or the business as a whole.